5 Techniques to Keep Sales High After the Holiday Spike

 Here are 5 techniques that will help you do just that.

-Plenty of rewards programs are set up so that you get a lot of points on purchases made during the holiday season, and those points can be redeemed on new purchases made after the holiday season.
+Plenty of rewards programs are set up so that you get a lot of points on purchases made during the holiday season which can be redeemed on new purchases made after the holiday season.
 Whether your program is set up exactly like this or not, be sure to remind your customers that they’ve got points to spend!

 GHOST is a company, for example, that allows their customers to shop for items using dollars or points.
 Their website (pictured above) clearly labels what items cost in dollars and in points, a great way to remind users of the program and to incentivize accumulating points to use for future purchases.